V-Cent/TTE/docs/tech/tov.md

 #### Push Guard Chain
 :::

-Skills needed: Guard artes.
+Skills needed: Guard artes, Critical Guard.

-If your cancel arte is a base arte, you can use it to cancel push guards, making it possible to chain them until your close enough to perform your buffered arte.
+If your cancel arte is a base arte, you can use it to cancel push guards (Critical Guard skill), making it possible to chain them until your close enough to perform your buffered arte.
 This can be a very fast way to move forward, especially with characters like Raven.

 #### Fake Guard Arte Chaining

-Skills needed: Guard artes.
+Skills needed: Guard artes, Magic Guard (optional).

 :::tagging{data-tags="{'media' : 'media/tov/fakeGuardArteChaining.mp4', 'forcedvideo' : true}"}
 With semi-auto cancel, as it removes guard delay, you can chain fake guard artes in place instead of needing to run a bit.
 The invincibility effect stacks, so chaining a lot of fake guard artes can make you invincible for tens of seconds (with only about 2 seconds of mashing).
 Using a magic guard (with the cancel base arte set as down) can make you perform the chains even faster, making you invincible for multiple seconds and even minutes.